-While class-based network segregation may deepen existing class divisions in redistributive preferences (Paskov & Weisstanner, 2022), we know little about how larger differences in economic resources – represented by income inequality at the country level can moderate the relationship between class-based networks and attitudes toward inequality.
-On the one hand, research on the class-attitude link suggests that income inequality is crucial for understanding how class-based inequalities — i.e., the socioeconomic and political distance between classes— translate into redistributive demands, as it reflects the current state of distributive affairs in contemporary capitalist societies (Curtis & Andersen, 2015; Edlund & Lindh, 2015).
-A consistent finding is that those in more advantaged socioeconomic positions tend to be more supportive of redistribution in contexts of high inequality, whereas the stronger redistributive demands of the socioeconomically disadvantaged remain relatively stable, regardless of inequality levels (Dimick, Rueda, & Stegmueller, 2017; Sachweh & Sthamer, 2019; Wiesner, 2025).
-(Hertel & Groh-Samberg, 2019)On the other hand, it is well-documented that income inequality affects social relations, reinforcing stratified access to social activities and widening the social distance between classes.
-In such conditions, the upper classes tend to be more socially active and maintain more diverse networks, while the lower classes become increasingly inactive and segregated in contexts with higher levels of economic inequality (Lancee & Van de Werfhorst, 2012; Otero et al., 2024; Pichler & Wallace, 2009).(Palme, 2006)(UNU-WIDER, 2023) Nevertheless, current research has primarily examined how income inequality moderates the impact of social class on either social networks or redistributive preferences.
+While redistributive preferences may be higher (lower) in segregated working-class (services-class) networks (Paskov & Weisstanner, 2022), little is known about how larger differences in economic resources – represented by income inequality at the country level, can moderate the conditional relationship of class-based network segregation to social class on redistributive preferences.
+In this study, I theorize the role of inequality as the prevailing distributional context of economic resources and welfare within a society—the conditions under which political debates unfold and political attitudes are formed (Palme, 2006).
+Specifically, I refer to post-tax and transfer income inequality (UNU-WIDER, 2023).
+On the one hand, research on the class-attitude link suggests that income inequality is crucial for understanding how class-based inequalities — i.e., the socioeconomic and political distance between classes— translate into redistributive demands (Curtis & Andersen, 2015; Edlund & Lindh, 2015).
+A consistent finding is that in high-inequality contexts ,those in more advantaged classes are more concerned about income inequality and tend to be more supportive of redistribution whereas redistributive demands of the socioeconomically disadvantaged remain relatively stable regardless of inequality levels (Dimick, Rueda, & Stegmueller, 2017; Sachweh & Sthamer, 2019; Wiesner, 2025).
+Here, it is argued that in unequal societies, the well-off have greater concerns about the negative externalities of inequality (e.g., crime).
+Moreover, advantaged social classes tend to express greater concern about the shrinking opportunity structure in society, as it implies reduced chances for relative mobility.
+For them, this translates into a heightened sense of vulnerability, as they have more to lose from potential downward mobility compared to the lower classes (Hertel & Groh-Samberg, 2019).
+On the other hand, it is well-documented that income inequality affects social relations, reinforcing stratified access to social activities and widening the social distance between classes.
+In such conditions, the upper classes tend to be more socially active and maintain more diverse networks, while the lower classes become increasingly inactive and segregated in contexts with higher levels of economic inequality (Lancee & Van de Werfhorst, 2012; Otero et al., 2024; Pichler & Wallace, 2009).
+Existing research has primarily examined how income inequality moderates the relationship between social class and either social networks or redistributive preferences.
 Against this background, this study aims to address two key questions:

-How does class-based network segregation influence redistributive preferences?
+To what extent is the association of class-based network segregation on redistributive preferences conditional on social class?

-To what extent does economic inequality moderate the relationship between class-based network segregation and redistributive preferences?
+To what extent does income inequality moderate the class-specific relationship between network homogeneity and redistributive preferences?

-In this paper, I use a sample of 31,694 individuals from 31 countries, drawn from the 2017 International Social Survey Program (ISSP).
+In this paper, I use a sample of individuals from 31 countries, drawn from the 2017 International Social Survey Program (ISSP).
 This dataset offers unprecedented cross-national comparative data on social networks, social class, and attitudes toward redistribution.

 Theoretical framework: Class, social networks, and redistributive preferences